HMAS Melbourne (I)

 On the night of 21/22 January 1922 HMAS Melbourne was involved in the dramatic rescue of 18 people from the sinking US registered schooner Helen B. Sterling.
 The Helen B. Sterling had departed Newcastle in early January bound for San Francisco with a cargo of coal.
 The schooner encountered a storm north of New Zealand and began to sink.
 Fortunately the Helen B. Sterling had a wireless on board and sent out a distress call which was received by Melbourne; then on a deployment to New Zealand waters.

 Melbourne responded to the SOS and steamed at full speed through heavy seas and rising winds towards the position given by the schooner.
 At midnight on the 21st, when all hope appeared to be lost in finding the schooner, the stricken vessel was spotted using the cruisers searchlights.
 It was far too rough to get the cruiser alongside the schooner so Melbourne launched its cutter with a 16 man volunteer crew to row across to the sinking vessel.
 Once they were close enough the cutters crew fired a line across to the schooner and then rigged a breeches buoy (basically a flying fox) which was used to bring the crew over to the cutter one by one.
-Amongst those rescued was the Master of the Helen B. Sterling, his wife and 11 year old son who was on his first trip to sea.
+Amongst those rescued was the Master of the Helen B. Sterling, his wife and 12 year old son who was on his first trip to sea.
 Once on board the cutter the crew of the Sterling were rowed back to the Melbourne and then taken to Auckland, New Zealand where they were disembarked.
 Subsequently the 16 men who manned Melbourne's cutter were each awarded a gold medal by the President of the United States for their skill and valour in effecting the rescue.
+The master's son, Leslie Harris, received various pieces of memorabilia following the rescue, among them, a HMAS Melbourne tallyband which was eventually passed on to his grandson, Michael.
+Michael went on to join the RAN and, in 2009, Commander Michael Harris became the commanding officer of HMAS Melbourne (III).

 On 29 September 1924 Melbourne again paid off and lay at Sydney for a year before recommissioning on 8 October 1925 in preparation for a voyage to the United Kingdom.
 Departing Sydney on 23 November 1925 she reached Portsmouth on 30 March 1926.
 She returned to Australia in August.